 Unplug outlets that aren’t in use.

-I encourage you all to start incorporating these tips and others into you daily lives.
-The RAs in every residence hall will keep track of who makes the biggest energy changes in the next 2 weeks.
-At that time, the most improved floor will get 400 dollars to put towards a pizza party or something of the sorts.
-In addition, a new program has been created that provides up to two 500-dollar scholarships for students who propose reasonable plans to the college to help with campus sustainability.
+I encourage you to start incorporating these tips and others into you daily lives.
+The RAs in every residence hall will keep track of who makes the biggest energy changes in the next two weeks.
+At that time, the most improved floor will get $400 to put towards a pizza party or something of the sorts.
+Additionally, a new program provides up to two 500-dollar scholarships for students who propose reasonable plans to the college to help with campus sustainability.
 This can be anything from solar panels to a general plan to encourage students to become sustainable.
+Submit your ideas in writing to ….. (be sure to provide students with action steps to follow through with this great idea).

+It might be nice to round out the email with a compelling quote or statistic.
+Readers usually want a sentence at the end wrapping things up.

 Sincerely,